Merzasphor/MWSE/docs/source/types/tes3creature.md

 ### `onInventoryClose`

 A callback function invoked when an inventory is closed.
 Typically not used outside of specific purposes.
-You may find tes3.reference's onCloseInventory() to be more convenient to use.
+You may find `tes3.reference`'s `onCloseInventory()` to be more convenient to use.

 ```lua
 tes3actor:onInventoryClose(reference)